-- The warrior fires a bolt, arrow or thrown EFFECT weapon into the path of (or perhaps directly into) the target's feet, causing an additional knockdown attempt as they risk tripping.
-This does not require an additional attack roll. - The warrior must be using a weapon LIMITATIONS that has ammunition capable of tripping over; a firearm for example would not work unless unabsorbed (through luck) damage is dealt.
+LIMITATIONS The warrior must be using a weapon that has ammunition capable of tripping over; a firearm for example would not work unless unabsorbed (through luck) damage is dealt.
 The attack roll must have been a lucky number, note that this does not count as the opportunity attack.
+EFFECT The warrior fires a bolt, arrow or thrown weapon into the path of (or perhaps directly into) the target's feet, causing an additional knockdown attempt as they risk tripping.
+This does not require an additional attack roll.